 Writers’ & Activists’ Café with Wind&Bones

-We’re excited to announce our new Writers’ and Activists’ Café, a weekly gathering in the heart of Sofia.
+We’re excited to be running our weekly Writers’ & Activists’ Café in conjunction with Greenpeace, here in the heart of Sofia.
 We have a rolling programme of events to help you make your voice heard.
 Let’s work together to bring about change!

-The cafés will be held at Magnet, the community space run by Greenpeace, on Hristo Belchev Street.
+The cafés are held at Magnet, the community space run by Greenpeace, on Hristo Belchev Street.
 They will be run by Hannah Stevens and Will Buckingham from Wind&Bones.
 Hannah and Will are both highly experienced writers from the UK.

 - Come and meet like-minded people.